jxv/jxv.github.io/blog/2017-10-20-Version-You-an-API-for-Great-Good.md

 There needs to be a fallback.

 Overriding the version inside the spec is a way out.
-It's something I don't eagerly recommend because abuse defeats the purpose of automated versioning.
+It's something I don't eagerly recommend because the abuse defeats the purpose of automated versioning.
 Yet, that option becomes a no-brainer when you need absolutely need it.

 ## Fluid’s Implementation